coursier/coursier/doc/docs/api.md

 process dependencies, most notably `minDependencies`, returning a set of dependencies (with redundant dependencies stripped).

-The `resolve*` methods accept a number of optional parameters, discussed below.
+The object returned by `Resolve()` allows to optionally change a number of parameters, discussed below.

 ### Repositories